Skip to main content

 September

-Our MSc Spatial Planning and Real Estate Development course provides the foundation, knowledge and skills needed to work as a development surveyor or planner.
-On completion, graduates will be able to work either in the public or private sectors, advising on the complexities of property development to occupiers, investors, developers and planning authorities.
+MSc Spatial Planning and Real Estate Development will provide you with the foundational knowledge and skills needed to work as a development surveyor or planner.
+It has been designed to align your skills to the educational requirements of the industry’s professional bodies and upon completion, you will be able to work either in the public or private sectors, advising on the complexities of property development to occupiers, investors, developers, and planning authorities.

-The course is designed to build understanding of the complex interactions and uncertainties of the development process.
-It provides students with the essential knowledge components of economics, valuation, planning, law, and regeneration and sustainability principles.
-It also develops an appreciation of the skills and tasks inherent in development projects, including community participation, satisfying the statutory planning considerations, undertaking the necessary financial appraisals, and achieving funding to make it happen.
+During the master’s programme, you’ll build a deep understanding of the complex interactions and uncertainties of the development process, and learn the essential components of economics, valuation, planning, law, and regeneration and sustainability principles.
+You’ll develop an appreciation of the skills and tasks inherent in development projects, including community participation, satisfying the statutory planning considerations, undertaking the necessary financial appraisals, and achieving funding to make it happen.

-The course is suitable for students with an interest in pursuing a career either as a chartered development surveyor or as a planner with a specialism in land and property markets.
-Such opportunities are available in a range of employers in the private and public sector, including local development and regeneration agencies.
+The career-focused master’s programme will set you up to pursue a career as a chartered development surveyor or planner with a specific focus in land and property markets.
+Such opportunities are available with a range of employers in the private and public sector, including local development and regeneration agencies.

-• draw on a wide perspective to offer a holistic approach to sustainable development
+• offer a holistic approach to sustainable development

 • demonstrate sophisticated intellectual and research skills proficient for a professional career